toidiu/toidiu.github.io/content/personal/climbing/fingerboarding.md

 - choose 3 grip types: half crimp, open, pinch
 - you train roughly 20° in either direction
   - 90° half crimp becomes, 70 to 110.
 110 is like a sloper, 70 is basically a full crimp

+### re-test day
+- take 2 days off
+- hang for 13 sec
+- take 5 min
+- add weight until you cant hang for 13 sec
+- if you succeed for 5 times, you can hang more.. so rest 2 days and start over

 ### the max hang protocol
 - half crimp grip, perform 4 sets of 10 second hangs separated by a 2 - 3 minute rest.